 Hip fracture treatment

-This is a medical emergency and may require surgery to repair or replace the hip.
-Usually you’ll need long-term physical therapy after surgery.
+Hip fracture is considered a medical emergency and usually requires surgery to repair or replace the hip.
+Long-term physical therapy is usually prescribed after surgery.

 Labral tear treatment

 Doctors usually start with conservative treatment, such as physical therapy, rest, and anti-inflammatory medication.
 Sometimes no further treatment is needed, and the tear heals on its own.
 If not, the next step is usually arthroscopic surgery to repair the tear.

 Osteoarthritis is the most common form of degenerative joint disease and is the biggest cause of disability in older people.

 It is caused by the cartilage in your joints wearing down.
 Cartilage is necessary for your joints to move smoothly.
 As it wears down, the joint can become inflamed and painful and result in osteoarthritis (OA).